 - a.
 Review the follow-up items from the previous meeting:

 - i.
 For action: approve the minutes.

 - ii.
-For action: determine subjects, scores, and timeframes for Accuplacer and ACT
+For action: determine subjects and scores for current assessment and ACT

+- iii.
+For action: develop youth apprenticeship program

 - b.
-Revisions to CRF 29.30
+Revisions to CFR 29.30

 - c.
 Federal grants to expand apprenticeship

 - d.
 Apprenticeship Completion Award Program

 - e.
 Other